wkrueger/redutser/README.md

 ```
 By "effects", we mean here functions intended to work with middleware-enhanced stores, contrary to "plain reducers".

 `.createEffects` does no runtime change to the supplied dict, the construct is used to provide additional inferred types and type validation for it.
-For instance, `dispatch` comes with a proper strictly typed dispatcher function.
+For instance, `dispatch` comes with a proper strictly typed dispatcher function, without the need to annotate.

 (fixme) This currently comes with hardcoded typings for a thunk store. (todo) Work around using the default store types and/or extending through custom declaration merging.